VoxML/BabyVW/README.md

 ## Setting Up Learning Environment

-The learning environment integrates Unity ML-Agents, OpenAI Gym, and the [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/) reinforcement learning package.
+The learning environment integrates Unity ML-Agents, and OpenAI Gym.
 The Unity ML-Agents package is included in `manifest.json` and should be available when this repository is cloned.
 To complete the setup of the learning environment, you should:

 ```
 $ conda create --name ml-agents python=3.8